-I have always liked to watch the sky.
+I have always liked to stare at the sky.
 I remember tuning in with nameless constellations at night, when sleep was still far away and I was eight.
 Or nine.
 And I was a little closer to the sky.

 I grew up in a small mountain town in the center of the country.
 I was crossing the street to buy bread and on the left, there they were!
 Compared to Everest, they are small dwarfs, but to a little girl crossing the street to buy bread they were the highest and the most beautiful mountains in the world.
-With their snow covered picks and their hiding behind thick clouds during unfortunate – weather-wise – days, they were exhaling a certain witticism that I was trying all my life to acquire… To no avail!
+With their snow covered peaks and their hiding behind thick clouds during unfortunate – weather-wise – days, they were exhaling a certain witticism that I’ve been trying all my life to acquire… To no avail!

 I was sitting on the balcony last night with H, and tried to put all this into words.
 I think I must have said something similar, though for sure I was not that fluent.
 If I don’t open my mouth, words are more colourful and phrases slither mischievously like a Basilisc on red wine.
-Unfortunately, until we evolve accordingly so we can communicate telepathically, I have to open my mouth and utter these words, which break loudly as the Magic Mirror would, if Ugly Betty had taken a glimpse in it. (see, I had to open my mouth to have another sip of red wine…. the last phrase makes no sense… but I like it!).
+Unfortunately, until we evolve accordingly so we can communicate telepathically, I have to open my mouth and utter these words, which would break loudly just like the Magic Mirror would, had Ugly Betty taken a glimpse in it. (see, I had to open my mouth to have another sip of red wine…. the last phrase makes no sense… but I like it!).

 I haven’t written in a long time and obviously, you don’t know who H is.